Toll-like receptor 3

 This section has been translated automatically.

-The TLR3 receptor expressed by dendritic cells (DCs) recognizes double-stranded RNA (dsRNA), e.g. of viral origin.
-However, TLR3 does not play a role in all viral infection models.
+The TLR3 receptor, which is expressed by dendritic cells (DCs), recognizes double-stranded RNA (dsRNA), e.g. of viral origin.
+However, TLR3 does not play no role in all viral infection models.

 TLR3 receptors are bound in intracellular compartments such as the endolysosome.
-LR3 activates signaling molecules via the TRIF signaling pathway and triggers the release of proinflammatory cytokines, such as the antivirally active interferons.
+LR3 activates signaling molecules via the TRIF signaling pathway and triggers the release of proinflammatory cytokines, such as the antiviral interferons.

-TLRs thus play an essential role in the recognition and in the induction of an efficient immune response (activates NF-κB via TRIF signaling pathway) in viral infections.
+TLRs thus play an essential role in the recognition and induction of an efficient immune response (activates NF-κB via the TRIF signaling pathway) in viral infections.
 For example, impaired TLR3 expression can lead to prolonged hepatitis B.

-Under certain circumstances, binding to the ligand (e.g. viral double-stranded RNA) leads to a pathological, perpetuating (autoimmunological) inflammatory response.
-This pathological mechanism mainly affects intracellular TLRs, such as TLR3, TLR7/8, and TLR9.
+Under certain circumstances, binding to the ligand (e.g. viral double-stranded RNA) leads to a pathological, perpetuating (autoimmunological) inflammatory reaction.
+This pathological mechanism mainly affects the intracellular TLRs, such as TLR3, TLR7/8, and TLR9.
 Such processes are discussed for the induction of type 1 diabetes.
-Furthermore, for rheumatoid arthritis, systemic lupus erythematosus, systemic scleroderma Sjögren's syndrome, psoriasis vulgaris, and multiple sclerosis (Liu Y et al. 2014) .
+Furthermore, for rheumatoid arthritis, systemic lupus erythematosus, systemic scleroderma, Sjögren's syndrome, psoriasis vulgaris and multiple sclerosis (Liu Y et al. 2014).

-Toll-like receptor 3 also recognizes damaged endogenous RNA released from UV-damaged keratinocytes after UV irradiation of the skin, for example.
-The TLR3 activation induced by this induces local inflammation via the TLR3 signaling pathway (Borkowski AW et al. 2014).
+Toll-like receptor 3 also recognizes damaged endogenous RNA that is released from UV-damaged keratinocytes after UV irradiation of the skin, for example.
+The resulting TLR3 activation induces local inflammation via the TLR3 signaling pathway (Borkowski AW et al. 2014).

-TLR2, TLR3, TLR4, and TLR5 are significantly expressed in normal and neoplastic ovarian epithelium.
-Apparently, overexpression of TLR3 receptor seems to lead to tumor enhancement (Husseinzadeh N et al 2014).
+TLR2, TLR3, TLR4 and TLR5 are clearly expressed in normal and neoplastic ovarian epithelium.
+Apparently, overexpression of the TLR3 receptor seems to lead to tumor enhancement (Husseinzadeh N et al. 2014).

-Several polymorphisms of the TLR3 gene are significantly associated with a higher risk of carcinoma .
+Various polymorphisms in the TLR3 gene are significantly associated with a higher risk of carcinoma .

 Literature